Selling a Company – Share Sale or Asset Sale?

 Summary

+There’s still time to take advantage of the 10% tax rate BUT only if you ACT NOW!
 If you are thinking of selling a business, remember that tax rules often change, and it always pays to take professional advice first.
 Certainly, any shareholders with anything but a simple share structure should seek advice on their right to claim this highly important tax relief.

 For further information, help and advice, please complete the form below: